theraidn/ollama_vulcan_fedora_atomic/README.md

     ```
     You can check the container's status with `podman ps` or view its logs with `podman-compose -f compose/podman-compose.yaml logs -f ollama`.

-5.  **Interact with Ollama**:
-    Once started, you can pull and run models:
+5.  **Pull LLM Models**:
+    Use the `pull_models.sh` script to automatically download LLM models into your Ollama container:
     ```bash
-    ollama pull llama2 # If you have the Ollama CLI installed on your host
+    ./pull_models.sh
     ```
+    This script pulls a predefined list of models (e.g., `codestral:22b`, `qwen3-coder:30b`, `deepseek-coder-v2:16`, `CodeGemma:latest`).
+You can customize the models by editing the `MODELS` array in the script.

+    **Note**: Large models can take a significant amount of time to download depending on your network speed and model size.
+The script will display progress as it pulls each model.

+6.  **Interact with Ollama**:
+    Once started and models are pulled, you can run models from inside the container:
+    ```bash
+    podman exec ollama ollama run llama2
+    ```
     Or, execute commands directly inside the container:
     ```bash
-    podman exec -it ollama-vulkan ollama pull llama2
+    podman exec ollama ollama list
     ```
-    Verify models are present on your host in the `OLLAMA_DATA_PATH` directory (e.g., `/home/ben/.ollama`).
+    Verify models are present on your host in the `OLLAMA_DATA_PATH` directory (e.g., `/home/$USER/.ollama`).

-6.  **Stop Ollama**:
+7.  **Stop Ollama**:
     ```bash
     ./stop_ollama.sh
     ```